aws-samples/cookiecutter-aws-sam-pipeline/README.md

 License
 -------

-This project is licensed under the terms of the [MIT License](/LICENSE)
+This project is licensed under the terms of the [Open Source BSD-3 License](/LICENSE)